Research Integrity and Compliance

-- All staff, including sessional staff, employed by the University or any controlled entity;
+- All staff, including sessional staff, employed by the University, Federation Training, or any controlled entity;

-- All persons, including Adjunct and Honorary staff engaged in research under the auspices of the University or any controlled entity;
+- All persons, including Adjunct and Honorary staff, engaged in research under the auspices of the University, Federation Training, or any controlled entity;

-- All students of the University who engage or have engaged in research and/or research related activities, related to their studies, while enrolled at the University.
+- All students of the University who engage in research and/or research related activities, related to their studies, while enrolled at the University.